top of page

 2. Precision Leveling

 The accuracy of CBCT imaging relies heavily on precise system leveling.
-Even minor tilts can distort scan geometry.
-Utilizing professional-grade leveling tools ensures your unit is perfectly balanced, delivering reliable diagnostic images every time.
+Even minor tilts can distort scan geometry, leading to potential misdiagnoses.
+Utilizing professional-grade leveling tools can ensure your unit is perfectly balanced.
+This practice delivers reliable diagnostic images every time.

 Digital levels provide the best accuracy when leveling a CBCT system.